 I chose the name 'Abacus' as I felt it was a great balance between complexity and simplicity.
 Firstly, at school, I was always mentally very good with numbers, and with maths in general (regardless of teachers telling me I would fail due to a lack of effort), and to this day, I still find myself trying to work out a complicated question in my head, even though most of the time, I don't even know why I need the answer!
 But regardless, throughout my life, my mind has always been obsessed with numbers.

 Despite this, an abacus is actually a very simple device, which can only count a limited amount of numbers.
 This side of 'Abacus' represents the limitations which I have faced, and continue to face in life, as a struggle to break through in the music industry.
-It is also represents the importance of the simple things and the small numbers, I don't have a big team of people helping me, 95% of the time the only person supporting me is my girlfriend, and simply put, the number of real friends I have made in my life could be counted on one hand.
+It is also represents the importance of the simple things and the small numbers, and simply put, the number of real friends I have made in my life could be counted on one hand.

 I first started listening to rap music when I was 7 or 8 years old, when my older brother put a couple of Eminem and Chamillionaire songs on my little MP3 player, however, not one to follow the mainstream, I never really got hooked on Eminem.
 Instead, by the time I hit secondary school, I started listening to newer Chamillionaire songs, and as he left his record label, his songs became more personal and real, and I loved it.
 I found it refreshing hearing someone rap in a way which wouldn't appear in mainstream music, and so at the age of 14, I created a YouTube Channel and started writing my own songs, and although my songs at the time were pretty bad, I always kept belief in them, and it was all part of the learning process.
 I continued listening primarily to American rappers, and was inspired by groups such as Funk Volume, where I felt they were releasing unique material.